ajahne/blog/_posts/2018-1-29-javascript-value-vs-reference.md

 This article will explore variables and types, both primitive and complex, with the goal of solidifying our understanding of JavaScript values and references.

 ## Variables and Types
 JavaScript is loosely typed, which means that variables can store values of any type.
-Any variable can be assigned and reassigned values of all types.

 {% highlight js %}
+let a;
-let a = '5';        //a is a String let a = 5;          //a is a Number let a = {prop:5};   //a is an Object let a = false;      //a is a Boolean
+a = '5';        //a is a String a = 5;          //a is a Number a = {prop:5};   //a is an Object a = false;      //a is a Boolean
 {% endhighlight %}

 ### What is the difference between a variable and a value?
 A variable is a container for a value.
 Further, **_values have types, variables do not_**.
 {% highlight js %}
 let a = '5';
-typeof 'a';   //'String'
+typeof 'a';   //'string'
-typeof '5';   //'String'
+typeof '5';   //'string'

-let a = 5;
+a = 5;
-typeof a;     //'Number'
+typeof a;     //'number'
-typeof 5;     //'Number'
+typeof 5;     //'number'
 {% endhighlight %}

 The value `5` has an intrinsic (i.e. innate) type of `'Number'` and the value of `'5'` has an intrinsic type of `'String'`.
 This cannot be changed. **_The assignment of the variable can be changed, but the value itself cannot_**.